Sweatysven/Introduction-to-Modern-Web-Development-Frameworks/README.md

 Angular-cli (Bootstrap added via npm)
 Navigate to my-app and then in the command prompt write: ng serve --open

+Type: localhost:4200 in your browser, if your browser does not automatically open it up for you.

 Inspiration from this site:
 https://www.youtube.com/watch?v=Gx6F69YJOCo&index=1&list=LLmwKAsh3VztVJkTkg_S2jOQ&t=2235s